Areas & Trip planning

 There are 12 km of Myra Canyon trestles, tunnels and trail systems, featuring 18 trestles and two tunnels that were built between 1912 and 1914.
 Since 1993, volunteers added boardwalks and side rails to the trestles; cleared fallen trees, boulders and brush from the trail; added storm shelters and benches; and provided information to visitors.
 Following the devastating 2003 fires, along with BC Parks, volunteers managed the rebuilding of the 12 burnt wooden trestles and 2 damaged steel trestles, with funding by the Governments of BC and Canada.

-How To Get There & Points Of Interest
+Trail Map & Points Of Interest

 History